-The activities of the FiTI Association expose it to different financial risks, market risks, credit and liquidity risk.
-The Executive Committee has the overall responsibility for the FiTI Association, overseeing and monitoring of the Association's risk management framework and are assisted by the senior management.
-Senior management is responsible for designing, developing and monitoring the FiTI Association's risk management policies, which are approved by the Executive Committee.
+The activities of the FiTI expose it to different financial risks, market risks, credit and liquidity risk.
+The Executive Committee has the overall responsibility for the FiTI, which includes the designing, developing and monitoring the FiTI's risk management policies.

-The FiTI Association's risk management policies are established to identify and analyse the risks faced by the FiTI Association, focusing on the unpredictability of financial markets, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Association's activities and its role in the Republic of Seychelles.
-The FiTI Association, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment in which all employees understand their roles and obligations.
+The FiTI's risk management policies are established to identify and analyse the risks faced by the FiTI, focusing on the unpredictability of financial markets, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the FiTI's activities and its role in the Republic of Seychelles.
+The FiTI, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment in which all employees understand their roles and obligations.

-The following are the FiTI Association's exposures to each of the above risks, the FiTI Association's objectives, policies and processes for measuring and managing risk, and the FiTI Association's management of capital.
+The following are the FiTI's exposures to each of the above risks, the FiTI's objectives, policies and processes for measuring and managing risk, and the FiTI's management of capital.
 Further quantitative disclosures are included throughout these financial statements.